-Streaming TV again took center stage at this year’s upfronts.
+Streaming TV again took centre stage at this year’s upfronts.
 In fact, a survey from The Trade Desk showed 59% of marketers’ upfront buys will lean on streaming TV.
 The same trend extends beyond upfronts to brands’ scatter buys.

 The upfronts may garner the buzz and will certainly continue to play a big part in streaming TV, but scatter buys are just as important in assessing media budgets.
 As agencies work with brands to make the most of their scatter ad budgets this year, they’re turning to an undervalued opportunity: free ad-supported streaming TV (FAST) services.